meloniouss/downloadSorter/README.md

 3. Follow the prompts to provide the file path and initiate the sorting process.

+## Work in Progress

+- GUI: Working on adding a graphical user interace to make adding paths more intuitive.
+- Multiple instances: Working on making so the script can work in multiple directories with varying sorting configurations.

 ## Contributing

 Contributions are welcome!
-Please feel free to fork the repository, make changes, and submit a pull request.
+Please feel free to fork the repository, make changes, and submit a pull request, if you have anything you'd like to add.

 ## License